 Both of these sheets are very inexpensive and offer you a comfort which is way more than what you’d expect at this price.

 Below are a few commonly asked questions when choosing between cotton, microfiber and polyester.

 By warmer, I consider literally “warmer”.
-If you are living in cold climate, polyester sheets will keep you more warm than cotton ones.
+If you are living in a cold climate, microfiber bedding will keep you warmer than cotton.
 This is because polyester is less permeable to air and water when compared to cotton.

 Is Polyester waterproof?